Who's Driving the Bus?

 Trusted advisers will generally steer you in the right direction, but make sure you vet your advisers for limiting beliefs that will slow you down or take you off course; even the most trusted mentor can allow his or her own fears and projections to color their advice and support.

-Take charge, empty the bus of the unhelpful voices, and seize the steering wheel now.
-This is your journey, my friends; make it your own and play it big.
+Nurses, take charge, empty the bus of the unhelpful voices, and seize the steering wheel now.
+This is your journey, my friends; make it your own and play full out.